flyve-mdm/glpi-plugin/CONTRIBUTING.md

 A description must immediately follow the **`type(optional scope):`** The description is a short description of the commit.

 **Important**
+* About commit character length, keep it concise and don't write more than **50 characters**.
-* Use the imperative, present tense: "change" not "changed" nor "changes".
+* Use the imperative present tense: change, make, add, update, fix, etc; Do not use changed, changes, added, fixes, fixed, etc.
 * Don't capitalize the first letter.
 * Do not use a dot (.) at the end.